Classification of Mobile Communication

 MANET is used in various fields and is categorized into following types :

 - (i) FANET :

 FANET stands for Flying Adhoc Network.
 It is used in multi Unmanned Air Vehicles (UAV) systems to solve the problems arising from infrastructure-based communication systems, which restricts the capabilities of multi UAV systems.
 Using FANET, a cluster of UAVs is connected over adhoc network, forming a team and increasing capability of UAVs in various fields.

 VANET stands for Vehicular Adhoc Network.
 It is another subset of MANET employed in vehicles in order to enable inter-vehicular communication.
 VANET provides assistance with traffic monitoring, collision avoidance, safety enhancement etc, however this field is still in research and has not been implemented completely.

 SANET stands for Smartphone Adhoc Network.
 In this, adhoc networking is used between smartphones for cellular communication, eliminating use of BTS.

 - Wireless Sensor Network (WSN) :

 Wireless Sensor Network is an infrastructure-less network that employs sensing devices i.e. sensors to analyze and collect data and transmit it to remote servers.
-These sensors are smart, small in size and cost effective, and are linked wirelessly for hassle free and remote communication.
-WSN is mostly used in remote environment monitoring systems wherein sensors analyze and record the physical and chemical factors of environment including temperature, pressure, pollutants, sound etc and tranmit the data to a prime centralized location.
+These sensors are smart, small in size and cost-effective, and are linked wirelessly for hassle free and remote communication.
+WSN is mostly used in remote environment monitoring systems wherein sensors analyze and record the physical and chemical factors of environment including temperature, pressure, pollutants, sound etc and transmit the data to a prime centralized location.
 It is also used in tracking targets.
 Another use of WSN is in tracking the amount of pollutants in water bodies.